cherbie/server-repo/README.md

 # server-repo

-Contributors are Clayton and Frazer.
+Contributors are Clayton and Fraser.